Skip to Main Content

 Reward and reinforce desired PTO behavior

 Workers following your company’s PTO policy correctly should be acknowledged and celebrated.
 Companies like Google reward adherence to their time-off request procedure with additional PTO.
 When their employees request time off well in advance, they get an extra day of PTO.
-Other companies reward employees for taking enough consecutive days off with a vacation bonus to spend on their vacation.

 Managers should be trained on PTO policies to ensure they fairly and consistently apply the correct request and approval rules to all team members.
 Companies also support managers by leveraging technology to minimize the possibility of human error and bias.
-Time and attendance solutions like Paycom’s GONE® automate approvals based on the rules of your company’s time-off policies.
+Time and attendance solutions like Paycom’s GONE® automate approvals and denials based on the rules of your company’s time-off policies.

 Assess PTO program effectiveness